mountain-pass/server-agnostic-functions/README.md

 # Introduction

-Lets start by making the following statement: the name "serverless functions" a misnomer - there's always a server involved.
-The intention was (most likely) intended to demonstrate that the developer was shielded from the operational efforts and concerns of having to host and maintain a server.
+The name "serverless functions" is a misnomer - there's always a server involved.
+The name was intended to demonstrate that the developer was shielded from the operational efforts and concerns of having to host and maintain a server.

-Being agnostic of the server implementation, is the ultimate goal!
+Being agnostic of the server implementation is the ultimate goal!

 **Vendor Lock In**